The PRAGMA

 Default Ordering for NULLs

-Set the default ordering for NULLs to be either NULLS FIRST
+Set the default ordering for NULLs to be either NULLS_FIRST

 :

-SET default_null_order = 'NULLS FIRST';
+SET default_null_order = 'NULLS_FIRST';

-SET default_null_order = 'NULLS LAST';
+SET default_null_order = 'NULLS_LAST_ON_ASC_FIRST_ON_DESC';

 Set the default result set ordering direction to ASCENDING